A guide to the cost of re-creating an item of jewellery.

 Step 2.
 Making the new engagement ring

 Once completed, our client was happy to sign off on the designs.
-Re-making a ring takes several weeks.
-As a result, the timescale worked out to around 5 weeks once the CAD design was approved.
+Re-making a ring takes several weeks, so the timescale worked out to around five weeks once the CAD design was approved.

 Showing the finished re-made engagement ring alongside the original diamond wedding ring.

-What if the old ring has broken or missing diamonds?
+What if the old ring has broken or is missing diamonds?

-If you are missing diamonds from your original engagement ring (or if you have broken diamonds), we provide a service to match and replace any diamonds lost diamonds to create a fully refurbished ring.
-As a result, once re-made, your diamond ring appears as new with colour and clarity-matched diamonds.
+If you are missing diamonds from your original engagement ring (or if you have broken diamonds), we provide a service to match and replace any lost diamonds to create a fully refurbished ring.
+As a result, once remade, your diamond ring appears as new with colour and clarity-matched diamonds.

 Bespoke jewellery design can be more costly than when clients select an existing design.
-This is due to the additional work of designing and crafting a new ring.
-Part of the process involves re-creating the ring using CAD design.
+This is due to the additional work involved in designing and crafting a new ring, which includes recreating the ring using CAD design.

-This intricate process makes a digital version of the ring.
+This intricate process creates a digital version of the ring.
 We retain the CAD model on file.
-Should your new ring be lost or damaged beyond repair, we can re-make the ring from the original model.
-As a result, we re-created a perfect replica ring design.
+Should your new ring be lost or damaged beyond repair, we can recreate it from the original model.
+As a result, we have created a perfect replica ring design.

 This photograph shows the back of an Opal ring design we created to set an heirloom Opal ring from a jewellery box, brought back to life.
 The underside of the ring received equal attention to detail with intricate loops to enhance the beauty of the final ring.